 I am interested in the methodology of quantitative political science (the statistical analysis of large datasets), and in the methodology of qualitative political science (interviewing political actors and studying documentary and archival evidence), and in the relationship between the two.

-Between 2017 and 2022 I am running an European Research Council Starting Grant to study this question.
-Qualitative and Quantitative Social Science: Unifying the Logic of Causal Inference?
+Between 2017 and 2022 I am running an European Research Council Starting Grant to study the question above, Qualitative and Quantitative Social Science: Unifying the Logic of Causal Inference?

 Two Types of Cause?